apostrophecms-legacy/apostrophe-browserify/README.md

     // time your bundle is recompiled.
 Defaults to `true`.
     verbose: true,

-    // The base directory for requiring in local files.
-    // This allows you to require other files from the
-    // same directory or from relative directories.
-    // Defaults to __dirname + '/public/js'.
-    basedir: __dirname + '/public/js',

     // Pass additional options into browserify if
     // necessary.
 Overrides any module-level options.
     browserifyOptions: {